serilog-mssql/serilog-sinks-mssqlserver/README.md

 ```

-### Options for serialization of the log event data
+### Options for serialization of event data

+Typically you will choose either XML or JSON serialization, but not both.

 #### JSON (LogEvent column)

-The log event JSON can be stored to the LogEvent column.
+Event data items can be stored to the LogEvent column.
 This can be enabled by adding the LogEvent column to the `columnOptions.Store` collection.
 Use the `columnOptions.LogEvent.ExcludeAdditionalProperties` parameter to exclude redundant properties from the JSON.
 This is analogue to excluding redundant items from XML in the Properties column.

 #### XML (Properties column)